Professional Reviews

 It also has free anti-theft protection, which lets you lock your phone and allows you to check its location on the Kaspersky website, your smartwatch, or the Kaspersky desktop app.
 The anti-theft tools also include remote data wipe, a selfie capture function, and a remote alarm.

-7. Kaspersky Security & VPN — Intuitive With Decent Virus Scanning
+7. Kaspersky Free — Intuitive With Decent Virus Scanning

-The free version of Kaspersky’s VPN works pretty well on Android too.
-I found the speeds to be decent when I tested it, but it’s a shame it’s limited to 300 MB of data per day.
-That said, 300 MB is more than Panda or Avira offer on their free plans.
+The free version of Kaspersky’s VPN works pretty well on Android, too.
+I found the speeds to be decent when I tested it, but it’s a shame it’s limited to 200 MB of data per day (300 MB if you’re connected to My Kaspersky).
+That said, this is more than Panda or Avira offer on their free plans.
+However, features like the kill switch and split-tunneling are not included in Kaspersky Free.

 Bottom Line: